Meeting and surpassing all audience expectations every day.

 This is a massive construction project.

-It is a full protection security system.
+It is a full protection security system, 500 miles of that.

 Stop and think for a moment.

-A 500 mile, five-layered fence.
+A 500-mile, five-layered fence.

 This is not just a bunch of stakes in the ground with some barbed wire running.